maxmind/getting-started-with-mmdb/blog-post.md

 say np $record;
 ```

-## The Breakdown
+## File Reading - Review

 ### Step 1

 Ensure that the user has provided an IP address via the command line.

+    my $ip = shift @ARGV or die 'Usage: perl examples/02-reader.pl [ip_address]';

 ### Step 2

 We create a new [MaxMind::DB::Reader](https://metacpan.org/pod/MaxMind::DB::Reader) object, using the name of the file we just created as the sole argument.

+    my $reader = MaxMind::DB::Reader->new( file => 'users.mmdb' );

 ### Step 3

 Check the metadata.
-This is entirely optional, but here we check to ensure that the description which we added to the metadata in the previous script is there.
+This is optional, but here we check to ensure that we find the description we added to the metadata in the previous script.

     say 'Description: ' . $reader->metadata->{description}->{en};

-Beyond the `description`, there is much more metadata to be had.  `$reader->metadata` returns a [MaxMind::DB::Metadata](https://metacpan.org/pod/MaxMind::DB::Metadata) which can give you much more information about the file you just creatd.
+Much more metadata is available in addition to the `description`.  `$reader->metadata` returns a [MaxMind::DB::Metadata](https://metacpan.org/pod/MaxMind::DB::Metadata) which provides much more information about the file you created.

 ### Step 4

 We perform a record lookup and dump it using Data::Printer's handy `np()` method.

-    my $record_for_jane = $reader->record_for_address( '4.4.4.4' );
+    my $record_for_jane = $reader->record_for_address( '123.125.71.29' );
     say np $record_for_jane;

-## Let's Do This

-Let's actually run this script:
+## Running the Script

+Now let's run the script and perform a lookup on Jane's IP address:

-    perl examples/02-reader.pl 4.4.4.4
+    perl examples/02-reader.pl 123.125.71.29

 Your output should look something like this:

 ```
+vagrant@precise64:/vagrant$ perl examples/02-reader.pl 123.125.71.29
 Description: My database of IP data
 \ {
-    country        "US",
     environments   [
         [0] "development",
         [1] "staging",